-All visits to an ASH Plans chiropractor will be applied towards the maximum number of visits in a calendar year.
+All visits to a participating chiropractor will be applied towards the maximum number of visits in a calendar year.

 Services Not Approved.
-An ASH Plans chiropractor may provide non-covered services.
+A participating chiropractor may provide non-covered services.
 However, you must agree in writing, before receiving non-covered services, to pay for them yourself.
-If an ASH Plans chiropractor provides non-covered services without obtaining your written acknowledgment prior to providing the non-covered services, you will not be financially responsible to pay the provider for such non-covered services.
+If a participating chiropractor provides non-covered services without obtaining your written acknowledgment prior to providing the non-covered services, you will not be financially responsible to pay the provider for such non-covered services.